sneakycrow/laika-th/README.md

 1. Initialize the project with `just init`, this will setup the environment and install dependencies
 2. Run the API locally with `just dev-api`
 3. Run the Frontend locally with `just dev-web` (you may need to run this in a separate terminal)

-## Deployment

-The API serves the frontend, but the frontend can be configured to run indepdently.